ckan/ckan/doc/maintaining/configuration.rst

 that new option.
 If default value is not specified, it's implicitly set to ``None``.

-By default, all declared config options are optional.
-And one can get either actual value of declared option either via ``ckan.plugins.toolkit.config.get(name, DEFAULT)`` or via ``ckan.plguins.toolkit.config.safe(name)``.
-You may have noticed, that in the second case there is no ``DEFAULT``. ``config.safe`` method looks for the option's declaration and takes default value from it, when option is missing from the config file.
-In this way we can guarantee that the default value for the particular config option is always the same through the codebase.

-.. note:: An attempt to use ``config.safe`` with an undeclared config option
-          will print a warning to the logs and return either option's value or ``None`` as default.

 Every declared config option can be validated::

   option = declaration.declare("ckanext.my_ext.option", True)